jhu-cs-uima-sp19/Awake/README.md

 3. We need to implement the shake feature for challenges.
 4. We need to implement the flashcard feature for challenges.
 5. We need to set up a database for the flashcard challenge.
+6. We need to make the colors and fonts match with our original plan.